linux-system-roles/network/README.md

     Absolute path to the PEM encoded certificate authority used to verify the EAP server.

+ * `ca_path`

+    Absolute path to directory containing additional pem encoded ca certificates used to verify the EAP server.
+Can be used instead of or in addition to ca_cert.
+Cannot be used if system_ca_certs is enabled.

   * `system_ca_certs`

     If set to `True`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.